firefoxic/gulp-stacksvg/README.md

 ### Generating id attributes

-Id of symbol element is calculated from file name.
+Id of the stack fragment is calculated from file name.
 You cannot pass files with the same name, because id should be unique.

 If you need to add prefix to each id, please use `gulp-rename`: